SAML-Toolkits/python3-saml/README.md

 #### SP setup ####

-The Onelogin's Python Toolkit allows you to provide the settings info in 2 ways: Settings files or define a setting dict.
+The SAML Python Toolkit allows you to provide the settings info in 2 ways: Settings files or define a setting dict.
 In the ``demo-tornado``, it uses the first method.

 In the ``settings.py`` file we define the ``SAML_PATH``, that will target to the ``saml`` folder.
 We require it in order to load the settings files.